 Law firms that represent banks typically get paid per case based on how quickly they process a matter from suit to title transfer.
 Bank lawyers can quickly resolve hundreds of “uncontested” cases—cases where the borrower does not have a lawyer.
 But well-defended cases change the paradigm significantly.
 If you were a lawyer that got paid per case, how would you spend your time and focus your efforts?
 Processing hundreds of cases quickly, or fighting an aggressive, competent attorney that eats up a large portion of your time on just one case?

-In many of the cases we handle, just our presence generates immediate settlement talks.
+In many of the cases we handle, just our presence generates settlement talks.
 Our cases are also often taken off the assembly line and moved to a different department at the bank law firm, or to a different firm altogether.
 This tends to get someone on the other side who has a direct line to a decision maker at the bank, and it generally increases the odds of a resolution.
 It helps cut the red tape.
-And, as with any other heavily contested litigation, it takes time.
-While we are ethically prohibited from taking steps calculated to delay, we are ethically obligated to be a zealous advocate for our clients.
-And dedicated, zealous advocacy takes time.
+And, as with any other heavily contested litigation, the process takes time.
+While we are ethically prohibited from taking steps calculated to delay, we are ethically obligated to be a diligent and competent advocate for our clients.
+And that level of advocacy takes time.

 In all matters, Evan loves negotiating and every facet of the chess match that can evolve through that process.
 (He started at an early age, enjoying hours-long baseball card trading negotiations with other kids.
 In team debate in high school, he travelled the country prevailing in several national tournaments.
 Parts of that process taught him numerous tricks and tips for public speaking, persuasive argument, and negotiations.
 And in law school, the dean of the school taught the course on negotiations.
 Evan loved that too.)